 A student who wishes to file a formal complaint must do so in writing within 15 college business days of the decision or action giving rise to the complaint or grievance.
-The complaint should be presented to the division chairperson/associate vice president and/or the appropriate campus provost who will schedule a conference with the student within ten college business days after the receipt of the written complaint.
+Students should present the written complaint to the appropriate division chairperson/associate vice president and/or the appropriate campus provost, who will schedule a conference with the student within ten college business days after receiving the written complaint.
 Copies of any documents that support the complaint should be attached to the written complaint.

-After the initial conference with the level one administrator, no new documents may be submitted unless the student did not know the documents existed before the initial conference occurred.
-The administrator with whom the conference was held will have ten days following the conference to provide the student with a written response of the decision.
+After the initial conference with the level one administrator, students may submit no new documents unless they did not know the documents existed before the initial conference.
+The administrator will have ten days following the conference to provide the student with a written response to the complaint.